AmanRajSharma001/S-W-Project-ProjectAnime-Recommendations-/README.md

 Hello, Welcome to My Project on the topic "ANIME RECOMMENDATION" website.

-I've created this website to suggest some of my handpicked animes as well as through various sources such as IMDB and Google etc..
+I've created this website to suggest some of my handpicked animes as well as through various sources such as IMDB,  Google etc..

 There will be a welcome video presented at the homepage so please do watch it :)